protobufjs/bytebuffer.js/README.md

 ======================================
 Provides a Java-like ByteBuffer implementation using typed arrays.
 It also tries to abstract the complexity away by providing convenience methods for those who just want to write stuff without caring about signed, unsigned and the actual bit sizes.

-This is a first, mostly untested release.
-There is nothing more than an initial node-based test case, yet.
-However, it will become stable as soon as it is used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).
+It's also used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).

 ByteBuffer